tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 as a sequence of computations on some parametric monad `m`, and each computation can produce a part of a potentially long list of values.

-The package `streaming` is associated with the package [streaming-bytestring](http://hackage.haskell.org/package/streaming-bytestring), which provides an effectful ByteString abstraction.
+This `streaming` package has a companion package called [streaming-bytestring](http://hackage.haskell.org/package/streaming-bytestring), which provides an effectful ByteString abstraction.
 Similar to `Stream`s, a `ByteString` is a sequence of computations, each of which yields a part of a potentially long bytestring.

 To fix ideas, let us consider the function `headLine` implemented with these abstractions.